nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

     The `irq_dr` status flag is reset automatically.
 This function can also be used to fetch the last ACK packet's payload if `ack` is enabled.

-    :param int length: An optional parameter to specify how many bytes to read from the RX FIFO buffer.
+    :param length: An optional parameter to specify how many bytes to read from the RX FIFO buffer.
 This parameter is not constrained in any way.

         - If this parameter is less than the length of the first available payload in the